MagaluCloud/terraform-provider-mgc/docs/resources/virtual_machine_instances.md

 ### Required

-- `image` (String) The image name used for the virtual machine instance.
 - `machine_type` (String) The machine type name of the virtual machine instance.
 - `name` (String) The name of the virtual machine instance.